Afranzio/corona_app/README.md

 # corona_app
-Created a simple GUI Tkinter App by Python by restored in local location..
+Created a simple GUI Tkinter App by Python to restored in local location data..